Lviv National Stepan Gzhytsky University of Veterinary Medicine and Biotechnology: History

-Stepan Gzhytskyi National University of Veterinary Medicine and Biotechnologies Lviv (alternative spelling: Grzycki) is the one of the oldest higher educational institutions of such a profile in Ukraine.The roots of the University go to 1784 when a veterinary department was set up at Lviv University.
+Stepan Gzhytskyi National University of Veterinary Medicine and Biotechnologies Lviv (alternative spelling: Grzycki) is one of the oldest higher educational institutions in Ukraine.The roots of the University go to 1784 when a veterinary department was set up at Lviv University.

 In Austria, Emperor Joseph II introduced educational reform, according to which there were only three universities on the territory of empire: in Vienna, Prague and Lviv.
 Lviv University received the status of university in October, 1784 and began to teach veterinary medicine and then started the development of veterinary medicine as a science in Galicia.
 At first they wanted to establish Veterinary school in Lviv like in Vienna but founded only the fifth university chair, the chair of veterinary medicine at the Medical Faculty of the University.
-The first professor and chairman was Georg Chmel (1747 – 1805) graduator of Vienna Veterinary School.
+The first professor and chairman was Georg Chmel (1747–1805) graduator of Vienna Veterinary School.
 He was an author of first veterinary works in Lviv.
-In 1881 – 1882 academic year the Veterinary School was founded in Lviv.
+In 1881–1882 academic year the Veterinary School was founded in Lviv.
 Its full name was Kaiser-King Veterinary School together with school of forging horses and clinic for animals in Lviv.
-The Director of that school was prof. Piotr Seifman (October 1, 1881), the former director of Warsaw Veterinary School and a director of Kazan's Veterinary Institute.
-At the same time prof. Henryk Kadyi and prof. Antoni Barański were taken at positions there.
+The Director of that school was Piotr Seifman (October 1, 1881), the former director of Warsaw Veterinary School and a director of Kazan's Veterinary Institute.
+At the same time Henryk Kadyi and Antoni Barański became professors.
 In four years (February 19, 1885) the school gave the first five diplomas of veterinary doctors.

 According to resolution from December 1896 Lviv Veterinary School received status of High School (Academy) (October 1, 1897) In September 1908 the Academy received the right to give the scientific degree – the doctor of veterinary medicine and for special services – honorary doctorate (doctor honoris causa).
 From 1909 Rector was elected among the professors of the Academy for two years.
 Józef Szpilman (1855–1920) was the first rector of Lviv Veterinary Academy.

 Before World War I at the Academy worked such famous professors as Stanisław Królikowski, Włodzimierz Kulczycki (Volodymyr Kulchytskyj), Zygmunt Markowski, Paweł Kretowicz and Teofil Hołobut.
 In 1917 Volodymyr Kulchytskyj became the Rector.
 He was the first Ukrainian rector of the Academy, a man of the encyclopedic knowledge, well-known anatomist and orientalist.